Kelly O'Donnell

 Kelly O'Donnell (born May 17, 1965) is an American journalist.
 She is the chief justice and national affairs correspondent for NBC News covering the Justice Department.
-She appears on NBC Nightly News, Today, Meet The Press, and MSNBC.
+She appears on NBC Nightly News, Today, Meet The Press, and NBC News Now.

 Background

 In 1987, O'Donnell graduated from Northwestern University with a Bachelor of Science in Education degree, focusing on a combined course of study in journalism and public policy.

-In the 1990s, O'Donnell served as a reporter and anchor at WJW TV in Cleveland, Ohio.
+In the 1990s, O'Donnell served as a reporter and anchor at WJW-TV in Cleveland, Ohio.
 At this time, O'Donnell worked with former NBC reporter Martin Savidge, when WJW was still a CBS station in Cleveland.

 Beginning in 1994, O'Donnell followed a broad range of stories as an NBC News correspondent based in New York City and Los Angeles.

-O'Donnell was a regular panelist on The Chris Matthews Show until it was canceled.
+O'Donnell also appeared as a panelist on The Chris Matthews Show.
 She had served as news anchor and substitute host on the Weekend Today program and the weekend edition of Nightly News.
 She has contributed reports to the primetime news magazine Dateline NBC.
 She served as White House correspondent for NBC News during the second term of George W. Bush; following the 2008 presidential campaign season, she became Capitol Hill correspondent.

 O'Donnell has covered the Bush administration, Congress, and several presidential campaigns.

 In 2016, O'Donnell was the first to report live on television that Hillary Clinton had called Donald Trump over the phone to concede the presidential election.

 During the Iraq war, O'Donnell was embedded with the 3rd Infantry Division, stationed in Baghdad and Qatar.
 In addition, O'Donnell has reported on a wide variety of events, including the Oklahoma City bombing (1995), the O. J. Simpson trial (1995), the September 11 attacks (2001), and the Space Shuttle Columbia disaster (2003).
 O'Donnell reported on the travels and death of Pope John Paul II.
 She has also covered both the summer and winter Olympic games.